kindspirit/PromiseXHR/README.md

     })["catch"](function(error) {// Catch is a reserved word in Internet Explorer and must be in quotes alert("Request failed for the following reason: "+error.message);
     });

+Discussion:

+I did this mostly as an exercise.
+I realized that this could come in handy to someone who wanted to target newer browsers but also wanted backwards compatibility.
+This does that by using the ES6 Promises while falling back on a Promise polyfill that only loads if the Promise property does not exist in window which makes loading the library very fast as it is very small compared to a library like jQuery.
+In fact it is 1/100th the size of the latest version of jQuery.